SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 After completing the handseals, the user creates three balls of fire-elemented chakra: one in each palm, and one in their mouth, all three of which can be fired separately or focused on a single target.

 Chakra: 13
-Damage: 6d6.extra(6), Special
+Damage: 6d6!o>6
 Range: 15
 Speed: 12
 Seal Speed: 7

-Tags: Energy, Projectile
+Tags: Attack, Projectile, Energy

-Effects: This technique hits up to three separate targets, and has a \+2 bonus to accuracy.
+Effects: This technique hits up to three separate targets.
 For each fireball beyond the first directed at the same target, the damage they take is increased by 3d6, and the technique has \+1 accuracy.

 ### **Katon: Shitai Entou \- Fire Release: Flame Tongue**

 Originally thought to be a technique that required a prolonged diet of special, possibly chakra-enhanced chemicals, this was later discovered to be actually a fairly simple Katon jutsu.
 The user breathes out a thick, nearly solid stream of fire from their mouth--typically at another person, whom they would like to injure.

 Chakra: 16
-Damage: 16d8.extra(7)
+Damage: 12d8!o>7
 Range: 10
-Special: Burns 3
 Speed: 12
 Seal Speed: 8

-Tags: Energy, Projectile
+Special: Burns 3

+Tags: Attack, Projectile, Energy

 ### **Enkounebai no Jutsu \- Sticky Fire Technique**